joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/017-StorageClass.md

 ## Volumes

-When a container crashes, there is a possiblity to lose the files.
+When a container crashes, the data stored on the container is destroyed.
 This issue becomes even worse when you have multiple containers running in a Pod.
 As a solution, we can use volumes.

-If we recall, Docker containers uses volumes to store files on disks to preserve them across restarts.
+As a recap, Docker containers use volumes to store files on disks to preserve them across restarts.
 Kubernetes has the same abstraction and we can configure a Pod to use multiple volumes simultaneously.

 Volumes are also useful for sharing data between containers in a Pod.
 The types of volumes we have are: